spielmanlab/spielmanlab.github.io/content/project/introevol/logistics/google_calendar_instructions.md

 5. If you would like to meet with me but those times do not work, OR you want a meeting >30 min long, please DM me on Slack and we will coordinate a separate meeting time.

+\vspace{0.5cm}

+6. 	**When coming to your personal meetings, please start initiating the process to join the meeting a few minutes early.
+It may take some time to set up.
+Don't take away from the next person's meeting time.**